Background

 This treat-dispensing toy can be filled with your puppy’s favorite snacks, encouraging problem-solving and keeping them mentally engaged.

-Best Toys for Puppies: 8 Weeks to 6 Months
+Best Toys for Growing Pups: 8 Weeks to 6 Months

 4. Chew Toys for Teething